Friday, 24 December 2010

 But David Allen Green has clarified it a little for me.
 He has the same dilemma.
 On the one hand:

 Transparency in diplomatic and governmental matters is important, for behind the cloak of secrecy and plausible deniability can lie malice, selfishness and incompetence.
 Open access to reliable information enables us to participate effectively in a democratic society: in particular, voters can get beyond the self-serving spin of politicians and media outlets.
-In the wise words of Louis Brandeis, one of the greatest jurists in American history, sunlight is the best disinfectant.
+In the wise words of Louis Brandeis, one of the greatest jurists in American history, sunlight is the best disinfectant....but nevertheless:

 But transparency is not the only liberal value.
 There are others, and these are important, too.